Thank You, Sauk Valley!

 Thank you for partnering with us!

-During the coming year, the Foundation will be:
+The Foundation will be:

-- Hiring a new dementia navigator to be the liaison between our medical providers and our patients and their families to help them access education and resources so essential for their care
+- Hiring a new dementia navigator to be the liaison between our medical providers and our patients and their families to help them access education and resources so essential for their care - her name is Beth Sterk and she will begin her new duties March 27

-- Providing funding for dementia-focused activities at these places, like supplies for the Caregiver Support groups, books on dementia, and musical instruments for memory care center therapy programs
+- Providing funding for dementia-focused activities at these places, like supplies for the Caregiver Support groups, books on dementia, and musical instruments for memory care center therapy programs - sensory therapy items have already been given to Morningside, Resthave and Citadel nursing homes

-- Planning a series of mini-classes focused on caregivers to provide still more information on how to navigate the dementia journey
+- Planning a series of mini-classes focused on caregivers to provide still more information on how to navigate the dementia journey - register for the 9-week Stress-busting class for caregivers being hosted with Lifescape Community Services

 - Creating a multi-media marketing campaign to raise awareness about what dementia is and how to lower your risk through exercise, diet, brain games and social interaction